 Published by De Vleeshal

-Introduction by Rutger Wolfson
+By Rutger Wolfson

 In his recent work Pieter Slagboom has withdrawn from the physical world to an imaginary space in his mind.
 Over the past four years he has abandoned his installations and environmental works for drawings: drawings depicting his experiences in this inner world.
 Slagboom’s earlier architectural sculptures and his recent drawings could hardly be more different.
 Whilst the environmental works are cool, distant and formalistic, the drawings drip with emotion, irrationality and shit.